Date of Award

 The aspects of their work AUAAs value most are students who are well prepared for studying accounting at university and are engaged in their learning.
 They also value fair and manageable workloads and having freedom to research topics of personal interest.
 Alternatively, AUAAs encounter some challenges such as changing modes of teaching, research expectations, students’ ‘consumer/customer’ perspective and limited publishing opportunities.
 The projected outlook of AUAAs include continued growth in international student numbers, having to adapt their means of engaging with students and ongoing dissatisfaction with workload and research expectations.

 The original contribution of this study is in adding to the knowledge around role theory by using a lived experience methodology and situating it within the university discipline of accounting.
 The study describes the AUAAs’ lived experience by giving them voice to share their outlook, and the issues that they value and are challenged by, rather than merely reporting their views on predetermined issues and topics.

 AUAAs, like most academics in the Australian university system, are confronting an ever-changing landscape.
 This study demonstrates the need for the AUAA to adapt to the new vista that is the environment of the lived experience of AUAAs.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Long, W. R. (2018).
-Australian university accounting academics: The lived experience (Doctoral thesis, Avondale College of Higher Education, Cooranbong, Australia).
+Australian university accounting academics: The lived experience (Doctoral dissertation, Avondale College of Higher Education, Cooranbong, Australia).
 Retrieved from https://research.avondale.edu.au/theses_phd/12/